Llama Monoclonal Antibodies

 Camels and their South American close relatives, llamas and alpacas (Camelidae) have antibodies that are unusually small and can penetrate tissues that larger antibodies cannot.
 Llamas antibodies are thus offering new insights into many different aspects of research.

 But why llamas?

-With our novel Single Plasma Cell Interrogation (SPIN®) Technology, single domain antibodies are isolated from individual plasma cells of immunized Llama and are expressed in mammalian cells allowing them to be functionally analyzed.
-This technique leads to broad epitope coverage and high affinity antibodies allowing material to be used in the most efficient way possible.
+With our novel Single Plasma Cell Interrogation (SPIN®) Technology, single chain antibodies are isolated from individual plasma cells of immunized llamas and are expressed in mammalian cells, allowing them to be functionally analyzed.
+This technique leads to broad epitope coverage and high-affinity antibodies allowing fast, efficient and economical development of these unique antibodies.

 1. High affinity: Isolating Plasma cells, the most mature and terminal differentiated B cells for library construction ensure high antibody affinity.

-2. Straight forward: Direct expression in mammalian cells and screening of antibody individually allows for straight forward results and analysis.
+2. Straight forward: Direct expression in mammalian cells and screening of antibody individually allows for superior results and analysis.

 Llama IgG Gene Structure

 The Arabian camel (Camelus dromedarius) and the llama (Lama glama) have three IgG subclasses: the conventional IgG1 and the non-conventional IgG2 and IgG3.

 What makes IgG2 and IgG3 different from its two counterpart?
 There's a splicing defect in the CH1 exon which causes the CH1 domain to be absent in both the gamma 2 and gamma 3 chains.
 This leads to a striking difference from IgG1: a lack of light chains in IgG2 and IgG3.